acp21/BSDL/README.md

 # BSDL
-BSDL (Beat Saber Downloader) is a program designed to mass download beat saber maps.
+BSDL (Beat Saber Downloader) is a program designed to mass download beat saber maps based on the user that created the Map This is done by using the BeatSaver.com REST API, allowing the program to check the most updated index of maps.

-Upon launch, the program opens a gui with a single text box, the user inputs the username of a mapper on beatsaver.com, and the program will download all maps by that user.
-The maps are downloaded into the main/dl folder.

-The program works using several libraries, including tkinter, selenium webdriver, bs4, and requests.

-I later plan on adding more features including auto song installation and downloading songs by tag
+User interaction is done using the tkinter python framework.